Wargrave House Limited is committed to safeguarding and promoting the welfare of all students. This includes:

 The Senior DSL and the Deputy DSL’s are most likely to have the complete picture and be the most appropriate person to advise on any response to safeguarding concerns.

-Sheila Jaeger - Lead Governor for Safeguarding
+Kath Hall - Lead Governor for Safeguarding

 The governing body has a duty to ensure that Wargrave House meets its statutory safeguarding responsibilities and that the students attending the school and college are safe.
 Safeguarding is reviewed through the Personal Development, Behaviour and Welfare committee which is informed by the scrutiny undertaken but he designated Governor for safeguarding.